11 Low-Light Bedroom Plants That Feel Calm, Quiet and Easy to Live With

 #1 — ZZ Plant (Zamioculcas zamiifolia)

-In a bedroom corner, they feel clean and grounded rather than decorative or busy — a solid choice when you want greenery that doesn’t “perform.”
+In a bedroom, they read clean and grounded rather than decorative or busy — a solid choice when you want greenery that doesn’t beg for attention.

 ⚠️ Note: Toxic to pets if ingested.
 Keep out of reach if pets sleep in the bedroom.